Blended accounts are LivePerson accounts that use both Live chat and Web Messaging.

 When referring to blended accounts, or brands that elect to offer both live chat and messaging, agents may work in three modes:

-Dedicated agents per shift/time period with 2 separate logins (one for chat and one for messaging) - Agents that are capable of handling both live chat and messaging, but focus only on one channel per shift/dedicated time period (not handling chat and messaging conversations simultaneously).
+- Dedicated agents per shift/period with 2 separate logins (one for chat and one for messaging) - Agents that are capable of handling both live chat and messaging, but focus only on one channel per shift/dedicated period (not handling chat and messaging conversations simultaneously).
 Typically these agents will have two separate logins, one for chat and one for messaging.

 The following article describes how the agent workspace will affect each of these user types.